 - Only resolve a comment after taking action to address it.
 If you have a question about an edit please reply to it rather than closing it, so that we may discuss.

-Guest authors, authors who don’t work for Google, should follow the same process.
-However, they should use this template and this submission form instead of the ones listed above.
+Guest authors (authors who don't work for Google) should follow the same process.
+However, they should use this template and have a Googler submit on their behalf.
+Please review the content to ensure it is up to standard with our channel.
 All guest content is subject to review and may not be published.

 - Posts should be short, to the point, and informative.